 A paraplegic due to complications at birth, Libby began her Paralympic career in 1968 as assistant secretary to the Australian Team in Tel Aviv due to a mistake by the organiser.
 Two years later she was selected to compete at the Commonwealth Paraplegic Games in Edinburgh, Scotland, where she won gold in archery and foil fencing, silver in pentathlon and four bronze medals in swimming and wheelchair racing events.

 She has represented Australia at 12 Paralympic Games between 1972 and 2016, enjoying her greatest success at the 1984 Games in Stoke Mandeville, England.
 Winning gold medals in each of her four events and breaking four world records, it was one of the most dominant performances by an Australian in Games history.

 Seoul 1988 was also memorable.
 Libby won three gold medals and a silver in air rifle shooting and her husband Stan won gold in the men’s pairs lawn bowls.

 More recently, Libby was disappointed to narrowly miss a medal in the 10m air rifle standing, placing fourth in the 10m air rifle standing with a score of 489.1, her best Paralympic result ever in this event.

 Still proving herself to be a world beater, she won gold in the 10m air rifle at the 2010 IPC Shooting World Cup in Antalya, Turkey, what she thought would be her last international appearance.

-On top of her decorated sporting career, she is also an advocate for equality for people with a disability and was influential in procuring parking permits for people with a disability in South Australia in the 1970s.
-Libby is a public relations agent for the Spina Bifida and Hydrocephalus Association of South Australia.
+On top of her decorated sporting career, Libby is also an advocate for equality for people with a disability, and was influential in procuring parking permits for people with a disability in South Australia in the 1970s.
+She is currently employed as a public relations officer for the Spina Bifida and Hydrocephalus Association of South Australia.